Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

-In the above code chunk we created a Image.DataBunch object with image size 224x224 for each image.
+In the above code chunk we create a Image.DataBunch object with image size 224x224 for each image.
 Some relevant image transforms have been applied on the images.
-I have  Finally the images have been normalized in a way that the pixel values have mean of 0 and standard deviation of 1.
-Normalization is important as otherwise there can be huge variation in the pixel values for RGB channels.
-I have intentionally not flipped the images as I think we wont add lot of value by flipping the image of Lakes while training the model.
-To know more abouot the trainsforms which can be applied to the dataset please follow the url: [get_transforms](https://docs.fast.ai/vision.transform.html).
+The images have been normalized so that the pixel values have mean of 0 and standard deviation of 1.
+Normalization is important as otherwise there can be huge variation in the pixel values for each of the R,G and B channels.
+I have intentionally not flipped the images as I think it wont add lot of value by flipping the image of Lakes while training the model.
+To know more about the transforms which can be applied to the dataset please follow the url: [get_transforms](https://docs.fast.ai/vision.transform.html).

 This is how the Image Data Bunch object looks like.